rm3l/maoni/README.md

         .withScreenshotHint("Custom test: Lorem Ipsum Dolor Sit Amet...")
         //... there are other aspects you can customize .build()
-        .start(MaoniSampleMainActivity.this); //The screenshot captured is relative to this calling context
+        .start(MaoniSampleMainActivity.this); //The screenshot captured is relative to this calling activity
 ```

 **You're good to go!** Maoni will take care of validating / collecting your users' feedbacks